Psychology

 Eligibility

-Open to students pursuing a BA or BSc degree who meet their program requirements and the prerequisites for the 8 term-courses required for the minor.
-All 8 term-courses must be passed with a C or higher.
-Courses cannot be counted towards both a minor and a major.
-Note: PSYC 1003 and PSYC 1004 are prerequisites for all PSYC courses at the 2000, 3000 and 4000 level; additional prerequisites are in parentheses.
+Open to students pursuing a BA or BSc degree who meet their program requirements and the prerequisites for the eight term-courses required for the minor.
+All eight term-courses must be passed with a minimum grade of C. Courses cannot be counted towards both a minor and a major.
+Note: PSYC 1003 and PSYC 1004 are prerequisites for all PSYC courses at the 2000, 3000 and 4000 level; additional prerequisites may apply.

 * or other approved courses